-- From Game of Thrones, Maisie Williams is 16 years old, but her character Arya Stark is meant to be around 12 or 13.
+- From Game of Thrones, Maisie Williams is 16 years old, but her character Arya Stark is only meant to be around 12 or 13.
 While Maisie is fairly short for her age, she is considerably more well-developed than her character most likely would be, and thus she is almost always costumed in thick, padded shirts or tunics.

 - The Flapper era of The Roaring Twenties: Slim was in, and every rebellious flapper girl suppressed her breasts as much as she could possibly get away with.

 - There was even a company called Boyishform that made bras just for this reason; Maidenform was so named as a Take That to the whole craze.